9 Main Reasons Why Facebook Ad Stuck in Review & How to Fix (2026)

 Check your ad again and try some simple editing

-If you’ve tried the two methods above without success, your ad has likely violated one of Facebook’s advertising terms.
+If you’ve tried these methods above without success, your ad has likely violated one of Facebook’s advertising terms.

 What you need to do is review your ad content, every ad component, domain, landing page, etc. It must be cross-referenced with Meta Ads Policies.